Hog-CERN/Hog/docs/03-Report-Suggest/02-Suggest.md

 - what will this save or fix
 - to which part of Hog this is related to
 - how you have been testing it (e.g. operative system, IDE software, hog version etc.)

-Bug reports and suggestions is a chapter: another chapter become a hog contributor -> this is only for hog users (firmware developers)
--> this is for hog developers (do you want to become a hog developer)